binebrank/binebrank.github.io/index.markdown

 </h1>

 <p>
+This page is still under construction.

+If you want to know my skills, navigate to the About section.

+I also write a blog.
-Here you will find everything from hateful rants, phylosophic thoughts, motivation, blogs, pictures, bla bla bla
+You will find everything from hateful rants, phylosophic thoughts, motivation, blogs, pictures, bla bla bla

 </p>